This is the slightly revised text of a paper I held at the Parsons School of Design at the New School, New York, in January, 2009

 Unfortunately, Shove’s tendency to constructivism engenders an eliminativism which prevents her from admitting such ontological robustness.
 In consequence, she finds it difficult to do justice to the kind of transition we are presuming Jane to have made.
 Shove does not have, I think, the conceptual resources needed if one is adequately to bring out the serious differences between this kind of transition and the kind of transition one makes when one moves from driving on the left hand to driving on the right hand side of the road.
 The latter is genuinely just a matter of re-habituation.
 But the kind of transition we are presuming Jane to have made is not.
 And only this latter kind of transition is of interest as far as achieving more sustainable everyday behavioural practices is concerned.

-In order, then, for Shove’s work on everyday behavioural routines for securing comfort, cleanliness and convenience to yield deeper, more truly distinctive insights into how to promote Jane’s kind of transition, her constructivist tendencies need to be corrected by the only kind of thing which could expose the constitutive role of affectivity in rationality: an in-depth philosophical investigation of the various aspects of self-conscious agency.
+So in order for Shove’s work on everyday behavioural routines for securing comfort, cleanliness and convenience to yield deeper, more truly distinctive insights into how to promote Jane’s kind of transition, her constructivist tendencies must be corrected by the only kind of thing which could conceivably reveal the constitutive role of affectivity in rationality: an in-depth philosophical investigation of the various aspects of self-conscious agency.
 Such a philosophical investigation would constitute the necessary complement to the kind of empirical project undertaken by Shove; its capacity to correct overly constructivist tendencies would demonstrate its indispensability for the practical project of understanding better how to make transitions to more sustainable behavioural practice.
 This paper is a first step towards such a fundamental ontology, as Heidegger would call it.

 Secondly, Shove likes to emphasise diversity and difference in the practice and history of bathing and washing.
 This leads her, however, to downplay what cultures and traditions hold in common.
 The filth characteristic of Europe up until comparatively recently is arguably highly European: before, during and after the times when Europeans ostensibly despised washing and had to be dragged, like Louis XIVth, to their six-monthly bath, there have been numerous civilisations which, at least in their ruling classes, placed high value on bathing, washing and sanitation, e.g., the Greeks and Romans, the Islamic world from early on, the Mayans and so on.
 And even the reticence of Europeans to bathing was motivated by considerations of disease rather than a sheer visceral dislike of the bathing experience; as already indicated, at the time it was believed that washing weakened the body’s capacity to keep disease out.
 So refusal to wash does not signal an indifference to odour and dirt radically different from late modern affectivities.